Julie Collins rejects liquidity concerns relating to super changes, family farms

 Council of Small Business Organisations Australia CEO, Luke Achterstraat, said the same issues apply to small and family business owners.

-He continued the proposed tax will see farmers left in a “terrible situation” where they may have to sell their assets to meet the new tax obligation or increase lease rates to their children so much that their own children’s business may become unviable.
+He also said the proposed tax would see farmers left in a “terrible situation” where they may have to sell their assets to meet the new tax obligation or increase lease rates to their children so much that their children’s business may become unviable.

-Thomas said SMSFs are a common tool in small businesses to manage assets and business succession.
+Thomas also said SMSFs are a common tool for small businesses to manage assets and business succession.

-“In the case of agriculture, older farmers will often hold their assets in an SMSF and lease the operations to their children, providing both retirement income for them as well as an opportunity for the next generation to start farming,” he said.
+“In the case of agriculture, older farmers will often hold their assets in an SMSF and lease the operations to their children, providing both retirement income for them as well as an opportunity for the next generation to start farming.”

 “In evidence provided to the Senate economics committee inquiry into the bill by the SMSF Association, it was estimated that over SMSF 17,000 accounts in 2021-22 held farming land.